littleosbook/littleosbook/syscalls.md

 It is up to us, the kernel developers, to design the system calls that application developers can use.
-We can draw inspiration from the POSIX standards or, if they seem a bit too much, just look at the ones for Linux, and pick and choose.
+We can draw inspiration from the POSIX standards or, if they seem like too much work, just look at the ones for Linux, and pick and choose.
 See the section ["Further Reading"](#further-reading-7) at the end of the chapter for references.

 ## Implementing System Calls

-System calls are traditionally implemented with software interrupts.
+System calls are traditionally invoked with software interrupts.
 The user applications put the appropriate values in registers or on the stack and then initiates a pre-defined interrupt which transfers execution to the kernel.
-The interrupt number used is dependent on the kernel, Linux uses `0x80` for example.
+The interrupt number used is dependent on the kernel, Linux uses the number `0x80` to identify that an interrupt is intended as a system call.

 When system calls are executed, the current privilege level is typically changed from PL3 to PL0 (if the application is running in user mode).
 To allow